The Fear of Losing It All

-A stage IV cancer diagnosis threatened everything this man held dear.
+A stage IV cancer diagnosis threatened everything I held dear.

 In the fall of 2015, I began having some mysterious back pain.
 It started as a noticeable tightness and within weeks evolved to a throbbing and stabbing pain.
 My body was definitely talking, but I didn’t want to listen.